Shane Brill ’03 M’11

 Shane is a permaculturist, environmental advocate, and educator.

-With a penchant for storytelling, he worked as the Videographer for College Relations and Marketing before transitioning to a position with the Eastern Shore Food Lab.
+Shane is the permaculture educator of the Eastern Shore Food Lab at Washington College.
 He can often be found digging in the campus garden and leading workshops and talks on fermentation, foraging, and ecological design and literacy.
 He helps coordinate environmental initiatives in Chestertown and manages an urban homestead with bees, chickens, and a variety of edible plants.

-At Washington College he advises internships and projects conducted by students relating to environmental literature and film, ethnobotany, food justice, and horticulture.
+He advises internships and projects conducted by students relating to environmental literature and film, ethnobotany, food justice, composting, and horticulture.
+His work explores how to use food to optimize the health of humans and the environment.

 Talks and Workshops